thekampany/tripproject/README.md

 ![Screenshot](/screenshots/trippanion-screenshot-5-trippers.png )

-# Struggles - Unfinished Business
+# Unfinished Business
 Facilmap can be opened in a trip.
 It offers very nice planning options on the map.
-I am not yet satisfied with the way it is integrated in teh app.
+I am not yet satisfied with the way it is integrated in the app.
 Work in progress.

 # Credits
 Flags from https://flagpedia.net